Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Background and Motivation

 To quantify expert utilization, we measure the load across different experts.
 Given an input batch $\mathbf{x} \in \mathbb{R}^{b \times s \times d}$ with batch size $b$ and sequence length $s$, the total number of tokens is $t = bs$.
 Since each token selects $k$ out of $n$ experts, the expected token count per expert is:

 However, due to imbalanced token assignments, some experts may receive more or fewer tokens than the expected value.

-Figure \ref{fig:expert_capacity} illustrates the normalized peak tokens load for each expert to accommodate all tokens within a single layer of OLMoE, where some experts receive an excessively large number of tokens (e.g., more than seven times of average load), which resulting in significant latency.
-A detailed layer-by-layer analysis is provided in Appendix \ref{app:capacity_factor}.
+Figure~\ref{fig:expert_capacity} illustrates the normalized peak token load for each expert to accommodate all tokens within a single layer of OLMoE, where some experts receive an excessively large number of tokens (e.g., more than seven times the average number of tokens), leading to severe load imbalance and, consequently, significant latency.
+A detailed layer-by-layer analysis is provided in Appendix~\ref{app:capacity_factor}.